luyangliuable/aws-cli-scripts/readme.md

 ### `get_secret`
 This function retrieves the value of a given secret using either JSON or text format and saves it to a local file.
 You can specify the secret name, output format, and root directory using flags.

+If no `-d` specified it will simply output to stdout.
+Otherwise save to a file in root_dir.

 ```sh
 get_secret -s <SECRET> [-f format=json|text] [-d root_dir=tmp]
 ```